The Dominance of Spirits and Beers in Hot Regions

-Despite studies, the origin of alcoholic beverage production is a mystery.
-When exposed to warm air, fermentation develops in any mashed sugar-containing item, such as grapes, cereals, berries, or honey.
+Despite studies, the origins of alcoholic beverage production are a mystery.
+When exposed to warm air, fermentation develops in any mashed sugar-containing item, such as grapes, cooked cereals, berries, or honey.
 The sugar converts to alcohol and carbon dioxide (CO2) by yeast in the air.
 However, regional climates affect the fermentation process.
-Because winemaking requires a climate that isn’t too hot or cold, there is a dominance of spirits and beers in hot regions.
+Because winemaking requires a climate that isn’t too hot or cold, spirits and beers dominate in hot regions.

 The History of Alcoholic Beverages

-A theory states that some pre-agricultural tribes found alcohol by accident.
-They must have loved the effects because they went on to produce alcoholic beverages.
-Over many centuries, they progressed from harvesting wild-growing raw materials to the vine and other crop cultivation.
+One theory states that some pre-agricultural tribes discovered alcohol by accident.
+They must have loved the effects because they went on to recreate their accident to produce more alcoholic beverages.
+Over many centuries, they progressed from harvesting wild-growing raw materials to vine and other crop cultivation.

-Some preliterate civilizations did not figure out how to turn fruits into alcohol.
-Agriculturists transformed starch into fermentable sugar by chewing it.
-Chewing the starch allowed enzymes in the saliva to ferment.
+Some preliterate civilizations needed help figuring out how to turn fruits into alcohol.
+Instead, they transformed starch into fermentable sugar by chewing it.
+Chewing the starch allowed enzymes in the saliva to break down the starch and turn it into sugar which would ferment.

-Alcohol is the oldest and most used substance in the world.
+Alcohol is the oldest and one of the most used drugs in the world.
 Hundreds of preliterate societies kept records of the production of wines and beers.
 Their reports showed numerous restrictions regarding the manufacturing and consumption of alcohol, which demonstrate their significance.

 Alcohol and Climate